kubernetes/kubernetes/docs/proposals/pod-safety.md

 another node and have it join the cluster safely (pets 0 and 1 constitute a quorum for membership change).

+This proposal does not alter the behavior of finalizers - instead, it makes finalizers unnecessary for common application cases (because the cluster only deletes pods when safe).

 ### Fencing